HOME ARCHITECTS ® program their Clients’ projects by documenting what you want, along with other information about your project.

-Rand was trained in Architectural Programming by a firm in North Central Indiana that partnered with CRS, the Texas architectural company that is said to have invented Architectural Programming, initially for medical and educational facilities.
+Rand Soellner, ArCH, NCARB, the firm’s Senior Staff Architect, was trained in Architectural Programming by a firm in North Central Indiana that partnered with CRS, the Texas architectural company that is said to have invented Architectural Programming, initially for medical and educational facilities.
 Soellner’s professors at the University of Florida College of Architecture and their Graduate School of Architecture were also heavily focused on both design and programming.
 Rand’s designs now serve Clients all over the USA and the World.
-He has a National practice.
+His company has a National practice.

 The idea of architectural programming is to first research, think about and prepare information about the functional aspects of a particular type of purpose in a particular type of space that the architect will be designing.
 This is no different preparing programming for your house than any other type of facility.
 In fact, a house can be more complex than many other types of projects, according to the American Institute of Architects.